Wrong Turn (2021 film): Music

 The film was composed by Stephen Lukach.
 The soundtrack album, which was titled Wrong Turn: The Foundation, and was released by Konigskinder Music on February 25, 2021.
+Actress and singer Ruby Modine performs the film's end title track of Woody Guthrie's "This Land Is Your Land", which was released as a single on March 11, 2021.

 Release

+Theatrical

 Wrong Turn was originally scheduled for release in 2020, but was pushed to 2021 due to the COVID-19 pandemic.
 On December 16, 2020, it was announced that the film would premiere in American theaters for one night only on January 26, 2021.

+Home media

-The film was released on Blu-ray and DVD on February 23, 2021, by Lionsgate Home Entertainment.
-The film grossed $2 million in home sales.
+The film was released on Blu-ray, digital and DVD on February 23, 2021, by Lionsgate Home Entertainment.

+Reception

-Critical reception
+Critical response

-On Review aggregator Rotten Tomatoes, the site gave the film a 65% approval rating based on 65 reviews, with an average rating of 6/10.
+On Review aggregator Rotten Tomatoes, the site gave the film a 64% approval rating based on 64 reviews.
 The site's consensus reads, "Wrong Turn is a cut below more effective horror outings, but viewers in the mood for some gory chills will find that this franchise reboot does more than a few things right".
 On Metacritic, it assigned the film a weighted average score of 46 out of 100 based on seven critics who gave the film "mixed or average reviews".

 Nick Allen of RogerEbert.com gave the film three out of four stars, writing that "McElroy and Nelson evolve Wrong Turn into a bizarre, winding odyssey, albeit with a lot more on its mind than just a cool kill."

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.

+Future

+On May 30, 2023, Alan B. McElroy revealed that the film was intended to be the first installment in a trilogy and expressed hope that it would be followed by the sequels.